WhythiskolaveriD/smart-europa-ce144/content/pages/blog/post-4.md

 title: Sea level rise is changing the sea floor
 subtitle: >-
-  Solid Earth responds to changes in loading, and right now sea level rise is making oceans heavier, which is changing the shape of the ocean bottom.
+  Solid Earth responds to changes in loading, and right now sea level rise is making oceans heavier, which is pushing the ocean bottom down.
 date: '2020-05-30'
 author: content/data/team/dianne-ameter.yaml
 categories: